WHERE IT ALL BEGAN

 From its very beginnings it is obvious what Dunlop set out to do, to deliver a better driving experience for drivers and a better riding experience for riders.

-Dunlop immediately patented his idea and started to develop his invention into a commercial venture, founding what quickly became known as the Dunlop Pneumatic Tyre Co.
-Ltd. In 1890 Dunlop opened its first tyre plant in Dublin, Ireland and three years later its first tyre factory in mainland Europe in Hanau, Germany.
-By 1895 Dunlop tyres were also being sold in France and Canada, and manufactured in Australia and the USA.
+Dunlop immediately patented his idea and started to develop his invention into a commercial venture, founding what quickly became known as the Dunlop Pneumatic Tire Co.
+Ltd. In 1890 Dunlop opened its first tire plant in Dublin, Ireland and three years later its first tire factory in mainland Europe in Hanau, Germany.
+By 1895 Dunlop tires were also being sold in France and Canada, and manufactured in Australia and the USA.
 By 1898 the business had outgrown its Dublin base, and production was transferred first to Coventry, England and then in 1902 to the 400 acre site in Birmingham, England - later known to the world as Fort Dunlop.
 In 1910 Dunlop planted its flag in Malaya, establishing 50,000 acres of rubber plantation.
-In 1913 the first Japanese tyre factory opened its gates in Kobe.
-In twenty years, Dunlop had made the solid tyre obsolete and grown from pioneer to the first global multinational company.
+In 1913 the first Japanese tire factory opened its gates in Kobe.
+In twenty years, Dunlop had made the solid tire obsolete and grown from pioneer to the first global multinational company.
 It manufactured worldwide, and sold worldwide.

 Its founding father’s entrepreneurial spirit became the ethos of the company, obviously realizing that to be a successful multinational corporation the company would have to remain a pioneer in research and development as well as in business.
 Dunlop’s objective was and is to continuously produce better products to enhance the performance of vehicles and the driving experience of its drivers.